mkt95/vscode-paste-image/README.md

     - `fullPath`: show full path in inputBox, so you can change the path or name.
 Default value.
     - `onlyName`: show only file name in inputBox, so it's easy to change name.

+- `pateImage.moveToAltTextOnPaste`

+    Enabling this `boolean` setting will make Paste Image place the cursor in the alternate text for the resulting image.
+Default is `false`.

 ## Config Example

 I use vscode to edit my hexo blog.
 The folder struct like this: